greydanus/greydanus.github.io/2022-05-18-studying-growth.md

     </video>
     <button class="playbutton" id="video3_button" onclick="playPauseVideo3()">Play</button>
   </div>
-  <div style="text-align:left; display:block; margin-left: auto; margin-right: auto; width:90%"><b>Growing flowers.</b> Each pixel in the images above represents a cell.
-By exchanging signals with their neighbors, these cells coordinate their behavior and assemble themselves in the shapes of the three flowers shown.
-We are going to use this computational model of growth, called Neural Cellular Automata, to study common patterns of biological growth.</div>
+  <div style="text-align:left; display:block; margin-left: auto; margin-right: auto; width:95%"><b>Growing flowers.</b> Each pixel in the images above represents a cell.
+By exchanging signals with their neighbors, these cells coordinate their behavior and assemble themselves in the shapes of the three flowers shown.</div>
 </div>

 <script>